Theyyam: History

 Theyyam has a long history.
 "There can be no doubt," say Bridget and Raymond Alchin, "that a very large part of this modern folk religion is extremely ancient and contains traits which originated during the earliest periods of Neolithic, Chalcolithic settlement and expression."

 There are approximately 400 types of Theyyam, including Kathivanoor Veeran, Vishnumoorthy Theyyam, Vettakkorumakan and Sree Muthappan.

 Theyyam may have its origins in ancestor worship.
-It has been observed that a vast majority of the Theyyam deities have their origin in Thiyya and Nair castes.
+It has been observed that a vast majority of the Theyyam deities have their origin in Thiyya castes.
 The ancestor worship ritual was evolved into the elaborate dance ritual, that is seen nowadays, by incorporating many other local beliefs.